Orlando Police Brutality & Misconduct Lawyer

 Act Quickly Before You Lose Your Right to File a Lawsuit

 The sooner you act, the better.
 Not only is it important to act quickly to preserve evidence, but you also have a limited time to file a lawsuit according to Florida personal injury statutes.
-There are no specific statutes of limitations regarding police brutality or misconduct, so these cases generally fall under the state’s four-year statute of limitations for personal injury claims.
+There are no specific statutes of limitations regarding police brutality or misconduct, so these cases generally fall under the state’s two-year statute of limitations for personal injury claims.

 However, you should also note that the law requires you to file a formal notice of claim informing the appropriate parties of your intent to bring a claim or lawsuit at least six months before a lawsuit can be filed.
 This notice of claim must include a description of your grievance and/or allegations against the appropriate party.
 Following the filing of your complaint, the jurisdiction will conduct an investigation into the incident.